 To help understand the relationship between flexible working conditions and business performance we draw on the Job Demand-Resource (JD-R) framework and the Resource-Based View (RBV) theory to underpin this study.
 The JD-R framework, developed by Demerouti et al. (2001), explains how organisational context interacts with job design.
 It classifies occupational factors into two groups: 1) job demands, which are elements that require physical or psychological effort, and 2) job resources, which are characteristics that help employees manage those demands (Oldham and Fried, 2016).
 This framework suggests that, when job resources are high, employees can better cope with demanding environments, leading to more positive outcomes.
 Therefore, according to this framework, flexible working conditions can be seen as tools that allow employees to choose their working hours, location, and how they complete tasks.
 Such arrangements are effective in boosting productivity, creativity, and innovation among employees (Appiah-Mfodwa et al., 2000; Boltz et al., 2023; Qi et al., 2023).
-FWAs (in particular time flexibility or flexitime and, to a lesser extent, compressed hours) are associated with lowered stress and burnout, and time flexibility was found to be the best predictor of employee wellbeing (Grzywacz, et al., 2008; Nijp et al., 2012).
 In the context of SMEs, flexible working conditions can foster innovation by retaining and attracting valuable human capital, increasing motivation and stimulating their working enthusiasm (Azeem and Kotey, 2023).
 They can motivate employees to work more efficiently and creatively, reducing turnover rates, absenteeism, and boosting overall firm productivity (Maxwell et al., 2007; Whyman and Petrescu, 2015).

 At the firm level, we follow the notion of the Resource-Based View (RBV) theory to focus on the internal resources and capabilities of firms as determinants of competitive advantage and performance (Barney et al., 2011).
-In this context, FWAs can be considered as a valuable internal resource that gives an edge to the firm in attracting and retaining talent (Working Families, 2008; Beauregard and Henry, 2009; CIPD, 2018), especially if firms in a similar industrial sector and/or location are less keen to do so.
-Therefore, firms that effectively manage and utilise their resources, including working hour arrangements promoting employee well-being, experience higher employees' organisational commitment and job satisfaction, in particular among those with family responsibilities and women (Scandura and Lankau, 1997) and are more likely to achieve superior performance outcomes (Whyman and Petrescu, 2015).
-Offering FWAs may increase productivity as employees either put in more effort in order to maintain the benefit of FWAs, or work during their productivity peak hours (Beauregard and Henry, 2009).
+In this context, flexible working arrangements can be considered as a valuable internal resource that gives an edge to the firm in attracting and retaining talent (Working Families, 2008; CIPD, 2018), especially if firms in a similar industrial sector and/or location are less keen to do so.
+Therefore, firms that effectively manage and utilise their resources, including working hour arrangements promoting employee well-being, are more likely to achieve superior performance outcomes (Whyman and Petrescu, 2015).
 This theory suggests that SMEs with flexible and fair working arrangements may be better positioned to enhance productivity, innovativeness and competitiveness compared to those with less effective resource management practices (Maxwell et al., 2007; Azeem and Kotey, 2023).

 Previous research has shown the benefits of flexible working agreements on firm productivity.
-For example, using firm-level panel data for 36 companies from the pharmaceutical industry in the US, Shepard III et al. (1996) reveal that flexible working hours (flextime or flexitime) improve firm productivity by about 10 percent through effects on absenteeism and turnover, organisational attachment, and job attitudes, among others.
-Similarly, using data for 195 public, for-profit US firms, Konrad and Mangel (2000) demonstrate that work-life programmes are significantly associated with firm productivity improvements.
-10 Viete and Erdsiek (2020) using data for 1045 German service firms find that these firms can achieve higher productivity gains from mobile ICT if it is matched with highly flexible work arrangements, in particular trust-based working time.
-In the UK, Park et al. (2016) investigated 43 medium-sized hotels owned by two chains over an eight-year period and found that flexible labour management strategies, including numerical (variable amount of labour) and functional (redistribution between tasks and departments) flexibility and zero-hour contracts, contribute to improved firm productivity in the tourism industry.
-11 Giovanis (2018) using a measure of firm labour productivity as self-reported by UK managers in the Workplace Employee Relations Survey (WERS) analysed three types of FWAs (teleworking, compressed hours and the flexible timing) and found that they all positively affected labour productivity.
-12 However Arvanitis (2005) using cross-sectional data (hence without formulating causal relations) found that parttime work was negatively correlated with labour productivity, whilst there was no significant relationship between temporary work and labour productivity, nor between compressed hours (measured as working time flexibility within a month or within a year) and labour productivity.
-Using 1,677 Japanese firms' panel data for 1998, 2004, 2007, and 2008, Yamamoto and Matsuura (2014) indicate that there is a negative and significant relationship between adopting a flextime system and total factor productivity (TFP) when controlling for firm-specific factors, but for firms in the manufacturing sector the relationship becomes positive, even more significant and stronger.
+For example, using firm-level panel data from the pharmaceutical industry in the US, Shepard III et al. (1996) reveal that flexible working hours improve firm productivity through effects on absenteeism and turnover, organizational attachment, and job attitudes, among others.
+Similarly, using data for 195 public, for-profit firms, Konrad and Mangel (2000) demonstrate that flexible-life programmes are significantly associated with firm productivity improvements.
+Viete and Erdsiek (2015) further support that workplace flexibility and trust-based working time are positively associated with productivity using data for 1132 German ICT service firms.
+In the UK, Park et al. (2016) found that flexible labour management strategies, including numerical (variable amount of labour) and functional (redistribution between tasks and departments) flexibility and zero-hour contracts, contribute to improved firm productivity in the tourism industry.
+However, using Japanese firm panel data for 1998, 2004, 2007, and 2008, Yamamoto and Matsuura (2014) indicate that there is no significant relationship between work-life balance practices and total factor productivity (TFP) in the medium or long term when controlling for firm-specific factors.